-Money Follows the Individual: DDSN has aggressively re-shifted resources in order to meet the priorities of the agency.
+Money Follows the Individual: DDSN has aggressively shifted resources in order to meet the priorities of the agency.
 As people move from the regional centers to community residential settings, their service funding is redirected from regional centers to local community services.
-Since implementing the "money follows the individual" (MFI) formula in fiscal year 1994, more than \$65 million has been redirected to local community services.
-(See Figure 7.1-16)
+Since implementing the "money follows the individual" (MFI) formula in fiscal year 1994, more than \$67 million has been redirected to local community services.
+(See Figure 7.1-17)

-6.3-6 Key Performance Requirements, Service Process Evaluation and Enhancement: DDSN assures its service providers are monitored regularly.
-The agency adopted a centralized and consistent approach to reviewing providers using DDSN licensing standards.
-These standards primarily focus on health and safety issues.
+6.3-6 Key Performance Requirements, Service Process Evaluation and Enhancement: DDSN ensures its service providers are monitored regularly.
+The agency utilizes a centralized and consistent approach to reviewing providers using DDSN licensing standards which focus primarily on health and safety issues.
 Licensing professionals conduct regular on-site reviews of provider organizations.
 Policy and procedure, consumer records, and facilities are reviewed.
-As a result of the review, the provider is either issued a license to operate, issued a license with a required plan of correction, or loses their license to operate.
-Beginning in fiscal year 2010, DDSN transferred the licensing function to the Department of Health and Environmental Control (DHEC) to further enhance the impartiality of the review process.
-DHEC monitors the performance of the regional centers and community provider-operated ICFs/ID.
-DHEC uses a comprehensive set of regulations to perform this monitoring.
+Based on the review, the provider is either issued a license to operate, issued a license with a required plan of correction, or loses their license to operate.
+DHEC monitors the performance of the regional centers and community provider-operated ICFs/ID using a comprehensive set of regulations to perform this monitoring.

 DDSN measures compliance with federal Medicaid regulations and other high priority contractual requirements using a Key Indicator approach.
 Using a competitive bidding process, DDSN contracts with an independent, private, federally certified Quality Improvement Organization to perform this crucial monitoring function.
-This arrangement assures an "arms length" relationship exists between DDSN and its providers.
+This arrangement assures an "arm's length" relationship exists between DDSN and its providers.

 DDSN staff provide targeted technical assistance to those providers identified to have performance problems through the licensure and compliance reviews.
 DDSN evaluates the specific components of both the licensing and compliance review process on an annual basis.
 Changes in the areas of provider performance review occur as a result of these reviews based upon prior year performance trends and changes in national "best practices".
-Typically these changes result in an increase in expectations of providers.
+Typically these changes result in an increase in expectations of providers which improves provider performance.
 DDSN imposes financial sanctions if providers are not compliant in the critical areas of eligibility, planning, and implementation of Key Indicators that are assessed by Delmarva.
-This strategy has resulted in consistently high provider performance.
 (See Figure 7.1-12)

 In 1997, South Carolina became the first state to pursue an outcome-based measurement system.
 A committee of stakeholders was formed to review several companies that provide this service and selected The Council on Quality and Leadership, which is recognized as the world leader in outcome methods of quality improvement.
 This resulted in DDSN using the measurement of 25 personal outcomes and a provider's efforts to provide support as the primary data.
-This best practice in quality improvement system and information is used in several ways, including individual supports planning, and establishing agency goals.
+This best practice in quality improvement system and information is used in several ways, including individual supports planning and establishing agency goals.